amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 66.md

 Harbored in the Olympian Ruins is an Androsphinx named Kaarsi.
 Kaarsi is a leftover servant of one of the Olympian Gods (Athena).
 He has taken it upon himself to try and care for the remaining Olympian monsters.
 They have no food left in Olympia and need to take food from the wilds of Seldoris.
 Since the Seldorians don't seem to care about the refugees, they figured they were free to eat them instead of the fauna of Seldoris.

 ### The Shield of Ozewyn
-Harmonia believes that the Eladrin Seldori Siedus in Aubade Palace knows more about Ozewyn's adventures from the many years ago.
+Harmonia believes that the Eladrin Seldori Siedus in Aubade Palace knows more about Ozewyn's adventures from the many years ago. **MAKE SURE TO MENTION OZEWYN HAVING A DRAGON COMPANION NAMED VES** (short for Vestryl)

 It takes Siedus some time to remember, but he directs the party to an old [[Ozewyn's Journal|journal of Ozewyn's]] that he has lying around in his vault.
 The journal contains six phrases and possible locations.
 Siedus is familiar with the Murmuring Sanctum, as it is one of the places that Ozewyn loved to travel to most.
 The Sanctum is located in the forest not terribly far from Aubade Palace.
 #### The Murmuring Sanctum